TanbinTanny5669/info/_pages/about.md

 ---
 permalink: /
-title: "About Md.
-Emran Biswas"
+title: "About Mst.
+Tanbin Yasmin Tanny"
 author_profile: true
 redirect_from:
   - /about/